cockroachdb/docs/v20.2/create-schedule-for.md

 ---
-title: CREATE SCHEDULE FOR BACKUP
+title: CREATE SCHEDULE FOR
-summary: The CREATE SCHEDULE FOR BACKUP statement creates a schedule for periodic backups.
+summary: The CREATE SCHEDULE FOR statement creates a schedule for periodic backups.
 toc: true
 ---

-<span class="version-tag">New in v20.2:</span> The `CREATE SCHEDULE FOR BACKUP` [statement](sql-statements.html) creates a schedule for periodic [backups](backup.html).
+<span class="version-tag">New in v20.2:</span> The `CREATE SCHEDULE FOR` [statement](sql-statements.html) creates a schedule for periodic [backups](backup.html).

 For more information about creating, managing, monitoring, and restoring from a scheduled backup, see [Manage a Backup Schedule](manage-a-backup-schedule.html).

+{{site.data.alerts.callout_info}}
+Core users can only use backup scheduling for [full backups](#create-a-schedule-for-full-backups-only-core) of clusters, databases, or tables.

+To use the other backup features, you need an [enterprise license](enterprise-licensing.html).
+{{site.data.alerts.end}}

 ## Required privileges

-Only members of the `admin` role can run `CREATE SCHEDULE FOR BACKUP`.
+Only members of the `admin` role can run `CREATE SCHEDULE FOR`.
 By default, the `root` user belongs to the `admin` role.

 ## Synopsis